 Mold & Mildew

 Everyday stains on your grout are pretty common if you don’t wipe them up immediately, but mold and mildew stains could cause more damage to your grout.
 This most often happens in bathrooms and shower stalls where your grout is subjected to a highly moist area repeatedly.
-Black, pink, red or green tints to your grout could signal a mildew problem.
-Most often, and if you catch it early, you can remove it with an everyday tile and grout cleaner, but mildew can become lodged in the grout’s pores, in which case you may have to consult a professional about replacement.
+Black, pink, red, or green tints to your grout could signal a mildew problem.
+Most often, and if you catch it early, you can remove it with an everyday tile and grout cleaner, but mildew can become lodged in the grout’s pores, in which case you may have to consult a professional about service.

 Seal Your Grout

-At Strassburger Tile Perfection, we’re Ontario’s premiere tile and grout cleaners.
+At Strassburger Tile Perfection, we’re Ontario’s premier tile and grout cleaners.
 If you’re not sure whether your grout needs to be restored, or are experiencing any other problems with tiled surfaces, contact us today.